 Birchwood Canoe Routes

 Hidden in a dense county forest are some of the most beautiful glacial lakes I’ve ever seen.
 If you haven’t brought your canoe out to paddle through the Loyhead and Sawmill canoe portage routes, you are missing out!
 If you want to make a trip of it, be sure to pack your camping gear and plan a stay at the Sawmill Park Campground.

 With an appetizer menu a mile long, incredible homemade pizza menu (including gluten free), and a special menu for your little “bear cubs,” you’ll love the options at Bear Tracks Bar & Grill.
 If you are looking for a Friday Night Fish Fry, Bear Tracks brings their A-game on that!
-Not only do they offer a Wisconsin Fish Fry, they offer it as a buffet.
-The fish & chicken buffet with salad bar is sure to please everyone in your group!
+Looking for an excellent breakfast buffet?
+Look no further than Bear Tracks.
+The breakfast buffet is served every Saturday and Sunday.

 Birchwood Chain of Lakes, Red Cedar Chain of Lakes & Doolittle Park